1968 British League Division Two season: Fixtures and results

+Top five riders (league averages)

 British League Division Two Knockout Cup

 The 1968 British League Division Two Knockout Cup was the first edition of the Knockout Cup for tier two teams and coincided with the newly formed league.

 Previously the tier two and tier three teams had competed in the National Trophy until 1964, and although they held their own finals during some years it only served as qualification for the main competition.
 Canterbury Crusaders were the winners of the competition.